 Until involvement in the USDA Scab Initiative, there was virtually no effort to identify sources of scab resistance in Kansas breeding programs.
-The Initiative has resulted in the development of accurate and efficient greenhouse and field testing nurseries that are providing useful ratings for current cultivars in Kansas, advanced breeding lines, and allow participation in the regional scab nurseries.
-Respectively, these nurseries allow dissemination of information to growers on the reaction of current commercial cultivars, selection by breeders for scab resistance in their breeding lines, and identification of additional sources of resistance from other breeding efforts in the region that can be
+The Initiative has resulted in the development of accurate and efficient greenhouse and field testing nurseries that are providing useful ratings for current cultivars in Kansas and advanced breeding lines.
+These nurseries allow dissemination of information to growers on the reaction of current commercial cultivars, selection by breeders for scab resistance in their breeding lines, and the identification of additional sources of resistance from other breeding efforts in the region that can be incorporated into Kansas breeding lines.
+Kansas has also taken the lead in organizing Hard Winter Wheat Fusarium Head Blight Testing Nurseries for the hard winter wheat breeding programs of Kansas, Nebraska, South Dakota, and North Dakota.
+These nurseries provide valuable data on the reaction of hard winter wheat cultivars to scab in their area of adaptation.
+The long-term goal of the research is to develop, deploy, and advertise winter wheat cultivars adapted for Kansas with improved levels of resistance to scab.

-FY10 (approx. May 10 - May 11)

-PI: Bockus, William W.
+FY11 (approx. May 11 - May 12) PI: Bockus, William W.

-USDA-ARS Agreement #: 59-0790-6-058
+USDA-ARS Agreement #: 59-0206-1-110